bitnami/charts/bitnami/wordpress/README.md

 - Plugins can be installed and activated on the first deployment via the `wordpressPlugins` option.
 - Added support for limiting auto-updates to WordPress core via the `wordpressAutoUpdateLevel` option.
 In addition, auto-updates have been disabled by default.
 To update WordPress core, we recommend to swap the container image version for your deployment instead of using the built-in update functionality.

+To enable the new features, it is not possible to do it by upgrading an existing deployment.
+Instead, it is necessary to perform a fresh deploy.

 ## Upgrading

 ### To 11.0.0